Graph Skeletons and Diminishing Minors: Coarse skeletons of a graph

-\begin{Remark} It is of note that Theorem \ref{Theorem:StarvingMinor} can only create a quasi-isometric graph with out $4$-fat $H$-minors, the limitation in further reduction is based on two limitations.
-First the contraction properties of skeletons, where large distances are always reduced, but distances of one are preserved if the edge crosses between two blocks.
-Second the need to take $\frac{k}{2}$-balls around the branch sets and paths to ensure that they are still connected. \end{Remark} \begin{Remark} A slight improvement to the bounds from Theorem \ref{Theorem:StarvingMinor} can be achieved by relying on a Corollary \ref{Lemma:N disjoint gives M(N-1) disjoint} of Lemma \ref{Lemma:NoEdgeGivesDisjoint}. \end{Remark} \begin{Theorem} Let $G$ be a coarsely bottlenecked graph, and $H$ a graph such that $G$ does not contain $H$ as an asymptotic minor.
+\begin{Theorem} Let $G$ be a coarsely bottlenecked graph, and let $H$ be a graph such that $G$ does not contain $H$ as an asymptotic minor.
 For any $M\in\mathbb{N}$ such that $G$ does not contain a $M$-fat $H$ minor, $G_{M,M}$ contains no $3$-fat $H$-minor. \end{Theorem} \begin{proof} Let $G$ be coarsely bottlenecked graph that does not contain a $M$-fat $H$ minor.
-Assume to a contradiction that $G_{M,M}$ has a $3$-fat $H$ minor, this gives branch paths and sets in $G_{M,M}$ that are at least $3$-disjoint except where incident in $H$, by Lemma \ref{Lemma:N disjoint gives M(N-1) disjoint} the preimages of these sets are at least $2M$-disjoint, and so their $\frac{M}{2}$ neighborhoods are connected and at least $M$-disjoint, this gives a $M$-fat $H$ minor in $G$, and this is a contradiction. \end{proof}
+Assume to a contradiction that $G_{M,M}$ has a $3$-fat $H$ minor, this gives branch paths and sets in $G_{M,M}$ that are at least $3$-disjoint except where incident in $H$.
+By Lemma \ref{Lemma:N disjoint gives M(N-1) disjoint}, the preimages of these sets are at least $2M$-disjoint, so their $\frac{M}{2}$ neighborhoods are connected and at least $M$-disjoint.
+This gives a $M$-fat $H$ minor in $G$, and this is a contradiction. \end{proof}

-\begin{Remark} If $H$ is a graph such that a simple bipartite graph that contains an $H$ minor must contain a $3$-fat $H$ minor then Theorem \ref{M,M reduces to 2} will produce an $H$ minor free graph. \end{Remark}

-\begin{Remark} Consider $H$ to be two vertices joined by three edges.
-Figure \ref{fig: hammer} shows a structure that when placed at an appropriate distance from the root will produce a $2$-fat $H$ minor in $G_{\lambda,k}$ for a given $\lambda,k$.
-Creating a graph $G$ by placing variations of this structure for all combinations of $\lambda,k$ and $x_0$ a graph with no $3$-fat $H$ minor can be made such that all skeletons or combinations of skeletons must have a $2$-fat $H$ minor.
-This shows that the bound achieved by Theorem \ref{M,M reduces to 2} is in general the best that can be done using purely skeletons.